On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Introduction

 Due to the ill-posedness discussed above, in order to show the well-posedness of the inviscid PEs, one needs to assume either some special structures (local Rayleigh condition) on the initial data or real analyticity for general initial data \cite{BR99,BR03,GR99,KMVW14,KTVZ11,MW12}.
-In particular, the authors in \cite{KTVZ11} established the local well-posedness of the $3D$ inviscid PEs in the space of analytic functions, but the time of existence they obtained shrinks to zero as the rate of rotation $|\Omega|$ increases toward infinity.
-This is contrary to the cases of the $3D$ fast rotating Euler, Navier–Stokes and Boussinesq equations, where the limit of fast rotation leads to either strong ``dispersion" or averaging mechanism that weakens the nonlinear effects and hence allows for establishing the global regularity result in the Navier-Stokes case, and prolongs the life-span of the solutions in the Euler case, by Babin, Mahalov and Nicolaenko \cite{BMN97, BMN99a, BMN99b, BMN00} (see also \cite{CDGG06,D05,EM96,IY,KLT14} and references therein).
-In addition, we refer to \cite{BIT11,GST15,KTZ18,LT04} for simple examples demonstrating the above mechanism.
-This suggests that one should be able to show that the fast rotation prolongs the life-span of the solution the $3D$ inviscid PEs.
+Indeed, the authors of \cite{KTVZ11} establish the local well-posedness of the $3D$ inviscid PEs in the space of analytic functions for various boundary conditions including the periodic boundary condition.
+Their approach utilizes explicit estimates for the pressure, regardless of the underlying boundary conditions.
+These estimates depend explicitly on $\Omega$, from which one concludes that the time of existence shrinks to zero as $|\Omega|$ increases toward infinity.
+As we will describe below, this conclusion is in some sense counter intuitive at least in the absence of boundary for the $3D$ Euler or Navier-Stokes equations, i.e., in the case of periodic boundary condition.
+Indeed, Babin, Mahalov and Nicolaenko \cite{BMN97, BMN99a, BMN99b, BMN00} have shown that in $\mathbb T^3$, fast rotation displays a strong averaging mechanism that weakens the nonlinear effects.
+This mechanism gives the global regularity in the $3D$ Navier-Stokes case, and the prolongation of the life-span of the solutions in the case of $3D$ Euler equations (see also \cite{CDGG06,D05,EM96,IY,KLT14} and references therein for the case of $\mathbb R^3$).
+In addition, we refer to \cite{BIT11,GST15,KTZ18,LT04} for simple examples demonstrating the above averaging/dispersion mechanism.
+Our purpose here is to show that in $\mathbb T^3$, the fast rotation delays the singularity formation, and thus prolongs the life-span of the solution of the $3D$ inviscid PEs.

 For mathematical simplicity, we consider system (\ref{1})--(\ref{4}) with $T_0 = 0$, which implies $T \equiv 0$ for smooth solutions.
-By considering the inviscid case, i.e., $\nu_h = \nu_z = 0$, in this paper, we are interested in the effect of rotation on the $3D$ inviscid PEs
+By considering the inviscid case, i.e., $\nu_h = \nu_z = 0$, in this paper, we are interested in the effect of rotation on the $3D$ inviscid PEs (hydrostatic Euler equations)

 in three-dimensional unit torus $\mathbb{T}^3$, subject to the following initial and boundary conditions: